 Donation-Based Color Run Fundraiser

-The donation-based color run option uses a pledge site developed for each participant to raise funds individually.
+The donation-based color run uses a pledge site developed for each participant to raise funds individually.
 We will provide you with donation envelopes and a prize reward program that gives participants an incentive to raise funds.
 This setup is ideal for elementary school fundraisers and middle school fundraisers.

 2. Form A Planning Committee